MeteoSwiss/opendata-forecast-data/README.md

 #### 2.7.2 Accessing Horizontal Grid Parameters

+> ❗ **NOTE**: We recommend inexperienced GRIB file users to take a look at the provided [Jupyter Notebooks](https://github.com/MeteoSwiss/opendata-nwp-demos).
+The data retrieval with the Python API includes fetching longitude and latitude.

 The static horizontal file stores the longitude and latitude of the center points of each triangle in the horizontal grid.
 To retrieve this information, follow the steps below:

 1. Submit a GET request specifying the collection you want to download the static horizontal files from (eg. `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS).